SivaranjaniSuresh/SivaranjaniSuresh/README.md

 ### About Me

-👩‍ I'm passionate about exploring the intersection of Data Engineering and AI:
+👩‍ I'm passionate about exploring the intersection of **Data Science** and **AI**:

-Data Engineering: Designing and building scalable, efficient data pipelines that enable real-time data processing and robust storage solutions.
+- **Data Engineering**: Designing and building scalable, efficient data pipelines that enable real-time data processing and robust storage solutions.
-Data Science: Applying machine learning models, AI algorithms, and predictive analytics to extract insights and make data-driven decisions.
+- **Data Science**: Applying machine learning models, AI algorithms, and predictive analytics to extract insights and make data-driven decisions.
-AI: At Dell, I work on cutting-edge AI projects, focusing on developing intelligent systems to improve business operations.
+- **AI**: At **Dell** in the CSG AI DevSecOps team, I build secure AI applications and develop intelligent chatbots using a RAG-based approach.
+I work extensively with LLMs and AI agents to create solutions that enhance automation and decision-making while ensuring robust security standards.

 ### :scroll: Certifications